mmbman/Katagiri/1986-04-12-Receiving-the-Precepts.md

 But when you look at your life, how much can you obey this precept?
 Well, lots of times you break this precept: killing insects and killing many things, unconsciously or sometimes consciously.
 But anyway, there is no room for us to discuss [whether] we can follow this precept or not: from moment to moment we have to just put on the brake.
 That means just accept and practice it.
 And then, this is exactly a way to enable you to stop in the peaceful, harmonious world.

 That’s why in lay ordination we said, *who* obeys this precept?
 For what should we obey this precept?
 For whom do myriad flowers bloom in spring?
 For whom?
 If you see flowers, you are really impressed by the beautiful flowers in the spring.
 It comes from where?
 It comes from spring?
 [That] is already discussion.
 It comes from ground?
 [That’s] already discussion.
 It is blooming for somebody else?
 [That] is discussion already.
 So finally what you think is, for whom does this beautiful flower bloom in the spring?
 We don’t know.
 For whom you have to obey this precept?
 We don’t know.
 But it is reality, and it is very clear fact that flower is blooming from moment to moment, before your intellectual sense pokes into it.
 It’s already there.
 That is simple practice: just bloom.
 So all we have to do is just obey, and just follow the precepts as best as we can.

 So that’s why in lay ordination we say finally... as Buddha mentions, who obeys this precept, for whom do we obey this precept?
 Who gives this benefit?
 What is the benefit of the precept?
 Who give this benefit, to whom?
 Lots of questions come up.
 But all questions, anyway, must be squeezed, thoroughly.
 Where?
 In your hand, so-called the moment, right now, right here.
 And then, all things disappear.
 And then digest it.
 And then, you can create a wonderful mood, so-called Spring.
 Extending into every being: rocks, and trees... everybody.
 Everybody feels wonderful, anyway.

 This is the meaning of *precept* in Buddhism, okay?
 So I think, even if you don’t understand now, well, please keep it in your heart.
 And contemplate the meaning of the Precepts in your everyday life.
 Beyond whether you will be able to obey or not, we have to think, we have to maintain, we have to be mindful of this precept.
 And then, gradually, you become wonderful.
 Sometimes immediately – but, no guarantee. *[He laughs, and the audience laughs.]* You can just do it.

 A guarantee is something coming from an insurance company. *[Laughter.]* It’s not yours.
 My life insurance company is not mine.
 It’s the Zen Center’s! *[He laughs.]* It’s for somebody else.
 So my life has a guarantee, yes.
 What is the guarantee?
 I don’t know...
 I cannot get it, because I’d have to die. *[He laughs.]* Do you understand?
 If you want a guarantee, you have to die, anyway.
 And then, it really works.
-That is the real meaning of life insurance. *[Laughter.]* So that’s why I say always, “You can be reborn in paradise.”
-Surely.
+That is the real meaning of life insurance. *[Laughter.]* So that’s why I say always, “You can be reborn in paradise.” *Surely*.
 Surely: I make a promise.
 But no guarantee. *[He laughs.]* It means, you have to do it.
-Not my life: your life.
+Not my words, not my life – *your* life.
 You have to do it.
 But we have to help others, that’s why we practice like this.

 Do you have questions?

 #### 57:14

-**Question**: At Hokyoji last summer, Narasaki Roshi ... we had a full moon ceremony, taking the Precepts, which maybe we do every month [in Japan].
+**Question**: At Hokyoji last summer, Narasaki Roshi ... we had a full moon ceremony, taking the Precepts, which maybe they do every month [...] in Japan?

 **Katagiri**: Twice a month.

-**Question**: Could you say a little bit about that?
-And say if we’ll ever do that here?
+**Question**: Could you say a little bit about that, and say if we’ll ever do that here?

-**Katagiri**: Yeah, I am thinking of practicing that one, in Hokyoji.
+**Katagiri**: Yeah, I am thinking of practicing that one in Hokyoji.
 Someday.

 #### 57:56 end of recording